waynodiablo/Oystercard/pills/clojure.md

 ; => 3
 ```

-This works, but it's such a common thing to there is a shorthand for creating and defining functions in one go called `defn`.
+This works, but it's such a common thing to there is a shorthand for creating and defining functions in one go called `defn`:

 ```clojure
 (defn add-one [a-number]